cloudscale-ch/terraform-provider-cloudscale/website/docs/resources/volume.md

 # cloudscale\_volume

 Provides a cloudscale.ch volume (block storage) resource.
-This can be used to create, modify, and delete volumes.
+This can be used to create, modify, import, and delete volumes.

 ## Example Usage